nirmata/platform-engineering-policies/cleanup-policies/pods/README.md

 ```
 kubectl apply -f mark-bare-pods-cleanup.yaml
 ```
-Review the pods that have the `delete-resource`: `allow` cleanup annotation.
+Review the pods that have the `allow-delete`: `"true"` cleanup annotation.
 Deploy the cleanup policy that will cleanup all pods without ownerreference.

 ```
 kubectl apply -f cleanup-bare-pods.yaml